 Israel: Israel was among the first countries to adopt a vaccine passport, instituting its plan on 21 February.
 Both vaccinated Israelis and those who can prove they’ve had COVID-19 can download a new app, according to MIT Technology.
 The post makes clear that it’s not altogether clear how Israel will use the passport.
 But the Israelis are already drawing up multilateral agreements with other countries including Greece to use the passport to enter on vacation or for business.

 Italy: Italian officials are trying to upgrade the COVID-19 tracing app they issued last year into a vaccine passport, according to Reuters.

 Norway: Norwegian officials have announced they’ll introduce their vaccine passport in June, though have not given a firm date.
 “We want to make a certificate that can securely document who you are, whether you have been vaccinated, recently had a negative test or have previously had the virus,” said Norwegian prime minister Erna Solberg.
 “We can use that to open up society more and earlier.”
 At the moment, all non-essential travel is banned until 24 May.

 Spain: As soon as the EU Digital Green Certificates are issued (theoretically sometime before then end of June) Spain will allow in all European citizens who have them – and waive the coronavirus test requirements along with quarantine, according to El Pais in English.

 Sweden: Sweden plans to have a digital vaccine passport by summer if international standards are in place, according to the Guardian and MarketWatch.

-These countries allow entry with proof of vaccination:
+These countries allow entry without a quarantine with proof of vaccination: